 - Review the lesson plan

-Step 3: Watch the video on effective instructional strategies
+Step 3: Watch the introduction video and the Chat 1 video

 Step 4: Apply your knowledge and provide feedback